Vitor-Loli/Arquivos-Prontos-/README.md

 - 📫 vlolidev@gmail.com

-*Every Project that needs DataBase have a Dll file inside*
+*Every Project that needs DataBase have a Dll file inside, execute with a DataBase manager*